 Bexton, S. (2017) Hedgehogs.
 In BSAVA Manual of Wildlife Casualties Second Edition.
 Mullineaux, E., and Keeble, E. Eds..
 BSAVA, pp. 117-136.

-More advice on hedgehogs in your garden can be found on the Garden Wildlife Health website www.gardenwildlifehealth.org.
+More information about the diseases affecting hedgehogs can be found on the Garden Wildlife Health website: www.gardenwildlifehealth.org.

 This fact sheet was produced by Garden Wildlife Health (GWH) for information purposes only.
 The GWH will not be liable for any loss, damage, cost or expense incurred in or arising by reason of any person relying on information in this fact sheet.